mshivam019/designered/README.md

 # Designered

-Desigenered is a canva quick design tool.
+Desigenered is a canva like quick design tool.

 https://designered.vercel.app/